 The Jockey Club later ruled out any re-running and launched an inquiry.
 High Court judge Sir Michael Connell, who had been the deputy senior steward of the Jockey Club since 1988, was appointed to lead the inquiry.

 The report he produced attributed some of the responsibility to Keith Brown for allowing the horses to get too close to the starting tape, but placed the majority of the blame on Ken Evans, the official stationed further down the track, for not noticing the second false start.
 Brown retired at the end of the year and expressed his sadness, stating that “everything that could have gone wrong that day did.”

 Bookmakers Lose Out

-It ended up being a bad day for the bookies too, as the Jockey Club declared the race void due to obvious reasons.
-The race wasn’t re-run, so the bookies had to repay a serious amount of cash that was placed on the race.
+It ended up being a bad day for the bookies, too, as the Jockey Club declared the race void due to obvious reasons.
+The race wasn’t re-run, so the bookies had to repay around £75 million of cash placed on the race.

 Since that faithful race on the third day of April in 1993, that year’s Grand National has been known as “the race that never was.”

 It is not the Grand National’s proudest moment, but it is part of its history, and it is its history that makes it such a special day on the racing calendar.

 Who Unofficially Won?

 It was the outsider Esha Ness, ridden by John White, trained by Jenny Pitman, and owned by Patrick Bancroft, who emerged victorious in the 1993 race.
 Esha Ness clocked the second-fastest time in Grand National history as it crossed the finish line first.
 Unfortunately, it would all count for nothing.

 Grand National Non-Runners